ibm-cloud-docs/devsecops/devsecops-cd-pipeline.md

 The details for the deployment are uploaded to the closing summary change task and then the task closes the change request.
 The `close_category` is added to the close change request task, with the following values:

-* Successful (if was deploy ready, and CD deployment succeeded)
+* Successful (if was deployed ready, and CD deployment succeeded)
 * Successful with issues (if the summary has issues, it was not deploy ready and CD deployment happened with emergency)

 ## Inventory conclude